sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-One day my father brought home a computer from work, and I used it in the evenings to surf the internet.
-Few years later I was a seasoned [bounty hunter](https://en.wikipedia.org/wiki/Music_piracy) of Black Sabbath and Cream _.mp3s_ for family and pals.
+I was a seasoned [bounty hunter](https://en.wikipedia.org/wiki/Music_piracy) of _.mp3s_ which I shared with family and friends.
 I spent a lot of my teenage years surfing the web, playing Zelda and watching MTV.

 <figure>
   <picture>